plsm/expolis-bus-simulator/README.md

 Other parameters affect the bus and sensor behaviours.
 Pass the option `--help` to check them.

+# output

+The simulator creates a tab separated file with bus and sensor data.
+The columns of the file contain:

+1. the unix timestamp.
+2. the latitude of the bus.
+3. the longitude of the bus.
+4. the identification of the bus.
+5. the sensor reading.

 # requirements

     apt-get install python-pyproj